 These changes to the regulations were seen as fairer, by not imposing too high a legal cost burden on losing parties and ensuring the access to justice by the Defendant is not frustrated by the risk of incredibly high legal costs formerly sought under the Conditional Fee Agreement procedure.

-At Francis Wilks & Jones we are extremely familiar with Damages Based Agreements and will seriously consider entering into a Damages Based Agreement, subject to assessment of the claim or proposal, and an appropriate risk assessment.
+At Francis Wilks & Jones we are extremely familiar with damages based agreements and other types of funding arrangements.
+We will be more than happy to consider entering into a damages based agreement with clients, subject to assessment of the claim or proposal, and an appropriate risk assessment.